 Nicotine makes her California debut at The UC Theatre in Berkeley on night five of the the 2019 Noise Pop Music and Arts Festival.
 (Estefany Gonzalez )

 Governor Gavin Newsom announced yesterday that California would fully open its economy on June 15, provided there’s enough vaccine supply and COVID-19 hospitalizations remain low.
 Counties will abandon the color-coded tier system that allows certain businesses to operate at limited capacity, and instead will adopt a statewide reopening model.

-Theoretically, that means clubs, concert halls and ballrooms can invite audiences back in two months—and put musicians, stage crews and venue staff back to work.
+Theoretically, that means clubs, concert halls and ballrooms can invite guests at full capacity in two months—and put musicians, stage crews and venue staff back to work.
 (The new state guidelines stipulate that masks will still be mandatory, and conventions with over 5,000 attendees will require proof of vaccination or a negative COVID test.)